rseah145/smw-term2/lesson_8/Theory.md

 RAS Demo 6 - [Remote Access Policy for VPN via NPS](https://web.microsoftstream.com/video/b142248f-79bb-40cc-af50-d6514744e5be) (Network Policy Service)

-Remote Access Polciy can be setup to allow or deny remote access requests
+Remote Access Policy can be setup to allow or deny remote access requests

 By default, the remote access policy is set to deny all